What is planning in the moment?

 The practitioner gains a deeper level of understanding of the individual child’s personality and interests and becomes better equipped to support and extend their learning going forward.

-The Ofsted Early Years Inspection Handbook (August, 2015) provides a definition of teaching in the early years taken from the Statutory Framework for the early years foundation stage (March 2014).
+The Ofsted Early Years Inspection Handbook (June 2021) provides a definition of teaching in the early years as follows:

 ‘Teaching should not be taken to imply a ‘top down’ or formal way of working.
 It is a broad term that covers the many different ways in which adults help young children learn.